OracleCloudTw/CloudNative_Mobile/Mobile Service and App/README.md

 If you want to know about more details on the above mobile services, please refer to [the following link](https://docs.oracle.com/en/cloud/paas/mobile-cloud/index.html).

 ### About the Exercise Today ###
 The hard part of mobile development is integration and managing all server-side services.
-In this exercise, you will see how easily you can enable/develop mobile services like push notification, API creation and integrations with external services to implement a mobile application called "Cafe Supremo" for loyalty management using Oracle MCS (Mobile Cloud Service).
+In this exercise, you will see how easily you can enable/develop mobile services like push notification, API creation and integrations with external services to implement a mobile application called "Cafe Supremo" for loyalty management using OMCe (Oracle Mobile Cloud, Enterprise).

 For the loyalty management mobile application, you can make it all work and play nicely together using platform APIs (out of box mobile services) and custom APIs for external integrations by doing the below jobs through this lab.
 - Import MBE (Mobile BackEnd) package and configure connectors to integrate external services, including the microservice on ACCS to generate QR code, and the service on ICS to accept or reject offer and update the existing CRM.